What are the benefits and drawbacks of a 4-day week?

 Working more doesn't always lead to more productivity.

-Here's the thinking: having less time to work means you focus more on doing the important stuff.
+Having less time to work means you focus more on doing the important stuff.
 It means less tolerance of wasting time in endless meetings.
 You're not as tempted to fritter away your day reading the news or scrolling social feeds.
 Knowing your weekend is closer causes you to focus and prioritise what matters most.

 After trying it for a few weeks, you'll soon realise a lot of what you do doesn't contribute meaningfully to your business goals.
 And the 5-day 9-5 week is an outdated relic of a bygone era.

-On a personal level, the effects on health can't be ignored.
-There's a familiar cycle you can get into, where you can't really do anything on Saturday because you're exhausted from the week, and Sunday is spent cramming in all the errands you couldn't do in the week.
+On a personal level, the effects of burnout on health can't be ignored.
+There's a familiar cycle you can get into.
+You can't really do anything on Saturday because you're exhausted from the week.
+Then Sunday is spent cramming in all the errands you couldn't do in the week.

-Against the four-day work week
+Arguments against the 4-day work week

 There are a few concerns for the shortened work week.
 Although it's a pretty great idea, there are some organisations that'll have to think harder about how to make it work.
 And these staffed mainly by frontline workers.

-Think about a construction site - if you took away 20% of working hours (on full pay), workers would be happier and more rested.
+Think about a construction site.
+If you took away 20% of working hours (on full pay), workers would be happier and more rested.
 But would they get more done in the compressed time?
 The way projects are managed on a building site, with so many complex moving parts, would certainly make it difficult.

-Scheduling and keeping everything fair will be a challenge for some organisations, and experiments in the past have shown it doesn't always work.
+Scheduling and keeping everything fair will be a challenge for some organisations.
+And experiments in the past have shown it doesn't always work.
 Take the Wellcome Trust for example.
-This research foundation couldn't find a way to fairly transition its 800+ office staff to four-day weeks, calling it "œtoo operationally complex to implement".
+This research foundation couldn't find a way to fairly transition its 800+ office staff to four-day weeks, calling it "too operationally complex to implement".